digital-work-lab/paper-template/CONTRIBUTING.md

 - Title field: use sentence case (e.g., "On the origin of species", not "On the Origin of Species").
 CSL styles that require title case will use an automatic title-case conversion ([1](https://citationstyles.org/authors/#/titles-in-sentence-and-title-case)).

 - Journal field: use long version (e.g., "Journal of Information Technology", not "JIT").
-For CSL styles that require abbreviations, temporarily replace the journal field in the bib-file since CSL does not handle journal-specific abbreviations ([1](https://citationstyles.org/authors/#/csl-limitations)).
+For CSL styles that require abbreviations, temporarily replace the journal field in the bib-file since CSL does not handle style-specific journal abbreviations ([1](https://citationstyles.org/authors/#/csl-limitations)).
 Instructions for JabRef are available [here](https://docs.jabref.org/advanced/journalabbreviations).

 - Inproceedings: when using crossrefs (e.g., `crossref = {icis2010}`) for conference papers, the year and month field should _not_ be set, only the original \@Proceedings entry should include the date formatted as follows: `date    = {2015-12-13/2015-12-16}`.